Decorative box: Snuff box

 One of the more functional types of decorative boxes is the snuff box.
-These were used for containing snuff, which is a mixture of grounded tobacco and scented oils, these items were popularly used during the 18th century when snuff-taking was fashionable.
+These were used for containing snuff, which is a mixture of ground tobacco and scented oils, these items were popularly used during the 18th century when snuff-taking was fashionable.
 Snuff boxes are made in two sizes – pocket boxes and communal boxes made for table use.
 Pocket boxes are usually made to hold a small amount of snuff for immediate consumption—typically a day or two's supply.
 Since prolonged exposure to air causes snuff to dry out and compromises its quality, snuff boxes have tightly sealed lids to ensure that air does not penetrate the box, although wholly air-tight boxes are a rarity.
 Table boxes can still be found in the mess of certain old regiments – often in the traditional 'ram's head' style – and a communal snuff box is kept in the House of Commons in the UK parliament.